Uvacoder/port-greweb/_posts/2013-09-16-timelapse.md

 ## Prototyping the game ideas

-Then I start to really think about the game I could do, I sketched some game mecanisms and thinking about the gameplay.
+Then I started to really think about the game I could do, I sketched some game mecanisms and thought about the gameplay.

 My game was designed to be a **one-button** [DDR](https://en.wikipedia.org/wiki/Dance_Dance_Revolution)-like **rhythm game** with the main idea that **the user controls the speed** *(the BPM, beats per minute)* of the song.